JeffDeCola/control-fpga-via-raspi-and-webserver/README.md

 *** THE REPO IS UNDER CONSTRUCTION - SHOULD BE DONE JULY 1st, 2023 ***
 ```

-_Control an FPGA via a Raspberry Pi and a Webserver._
+_Control an FPGA via a Raspberry Pi and a web server._

 Table of Contents